Portola, San Francisco

 Portola (Por-to-la, also known as Portola District) is a neighborhood located in the southeastern quadrant of San Francisco, California.

 Portola is a neighborhood in the southeastern part of San Francisco, northeast of McLaren Park.
 It is roughly bordered by San Bruno Avenue and the James Lick Freeway (U.S. Route 101) to the east, Mansell Street to the south, University Street to the west and the Southern Freeway (Interstate 280) to the north.
 The adjacent Portola Heights extension lies west uphill from University Street to the Excelsior District, bordering McLaren Park to the south.

 Name

 Portola (pronounced PORE-toe-luh, by denizens) was named after the old Portola School, which in turn was named after the Spanish explorer Gaspar de Portolà (credited by some as the discoverer of San Francisco Bay).

 It earned the nickname Garden District for its history of urban farming dating back to the early 1900s.
 The neighborhood once had over 20 functioning commercial farms and greenhouses.

 Characteristics

+Portola is a quiet residential neighborhood with low-slung single family homes popular with growing or established families.
+Housing prices is on the rise driven by the popularity of homes with a yard in an urban city where dwellings often lack such amenities.
+The local residents have plans to resurrect the neighborhood's heritage as a garden district.

 According to the U.S. Census, the Asian population in the Portola has been steadily increasing since the 1990s.
 The Portola is marked by Census Tract 257.